 When you cook at home, do you often prepare dishes that contain cream, butter, or excess amounts of sugar?

 Do you eat lots of greasy or fried foods?
-If so, you’re definitely exposing yourself and your family to elevated trans fat levels, and this could lead to some serious health problems.
+If so, you’re exposing yourself and your family to high trans fat levels, and this could lead to some serious health problems.

 Understanding Trans Fat

 The hydrogenated oils that are used in many of the foods we eat on a regular basis are the cause of obesity, heart trouble and a host of other problems, but there are plenty of things you can do to make sure that your levels are healthy–and your food still tastes great.